Phonon Hall Viscosity and the Intrinsic Thermal Hall Effect of $\alpha$-RuCl$_3$: Data analysis---isolating the Faraday rotation

 \subsection{Angle dependence}

-As explained below, we expect the Hall viscosity component we are sensitive to---$\eta_{xzyz}$---to vanish with the magnetic field applied entirely in the honeycomb plane.
-Extended Data Fig. 4 shows a comparison of the antisymmetric-in-field signal for magnetic field in the honeycomb plane compared with magnetic field with a component along the $c$ axis.
+As explained below, we expect the Hall viscosity component we are sensitive to---$\eta_{xzyz}$---to vanish with the magnetic field applied entirely in the honeycomb plane. \autoref{extfig:null-longitudinal-reflection}cd shows a comparison of the antisymmetric-in-field signal for magnetic field in the honeycomb plane compared with magnetic field with a component along the $c$ axis.
 Within our experimental precision, we find no antisymmetric signal due to viscosity with magnetic field entirely in the honeycomb plane.

-Our claim that the Hall viscosity of \rcl is related to the coupling of phonons to spins is largely based on the observation that the Hall viscosity in our samples peaks near the critical magnetic field $B_c$.
-Extended Data Fig. 5 shows that the peak in the Hall viscosity follows the critical magnetic field at two different tilt angles.
+Our claim that the Hall viscosity of \rcl is related to the coupling of phonons to spins is largely based on the observation that the Hall viscosity in our samples peaks near the critical magnetic field $B_c$. \autoref{extfig:field-angle-dependence}a shows that the peak in the Hall viscosity follows the critical magnetic field at two different tilt angles.